Glenmorangie 18 year Single Highland rare malt Scotch Whisky 1990s miniature + tube

 Market: Worldwide.

 A rare, sought after miniature bottling of the acclaimed Glenmorangie 18 year Single Highland rare malt Scotch Whisky.
 This discontinued bottling is a premium Scotch whisky produced by the Glenmorangie Distillery, located in Tain the Highlands region of Scotland.
-As the name suggests, the Glenmorangie 18 Year Old has been aged for 18 years in Mountain Oak Casks, this extended maturation period allows the whisky to develop complex flavors and aromas that are synonymous with the Glenmorangie distillery.
+As the name suggests, the Glenmorangie 18 Year Old has been aged for 18 years in Mountain Oak Casks, this extended maturation period allows the whisky to develop complex flavours and aromas that are synonymous with the Glenmorangie distillery.

 Nose; Caramel, vanilla and toffee.
 Some citrus, mature apples and some vanilla.